jianglab/helicon_doc/docs/source/helicalPitch.rst

 star file of the 2D classification result from the EMPIAR 10940 dataset
 ------------

-Download the 2D class average from the EMPIAR-10940 dataset
+1. Download the 2D class average from the EMPIAR-10940 dataset

+Test